minhnghivn/idata/README.md

 Note: run `ivalidate --help` to see the full list of supported switches

-# PUT IT ALL TOGETHER
+# Put it all together
 You can put several `ivalidate` commands (for several data tables) in one single bash/sh file.
 Besides `ivalidate`, we also support some other utilities to:
 + Load data from text files to SQL tables